createcandle/install-scripts/README.md

 .

 ### Live update script
-With the latest versions of Candle it's now possible to fully update the controller while the system is running.
+With the latest versions of Candle it's now possible to fully update the controller even when read-only protection is enabled, with out needing a reboot first.
 This is experimental, so use at your own risk.
 It automatically detects if your controller is compatible.
+We prefer to just disable read-only first through a reboot.
 ```
 curl -sSl https://raw.githubusercontent.com/createcandle/install-scripts/main/live_system_update.sh | sudo REBOOT_WHEN_DONE=yes bash
 ```